+Clutch lever free play:

-The clutch lever free play should measure 10.0-15.0 mm (0.39-0.59 in) as shown.
+10.0-15.0 mm (0.39-0.59 in)

 Periodically check the clutch lever free play and, if necessary, adjust it as follows.

 To increase the clutch lever free play, turn the clutch lever free play adjusting bolt at the clutch lever in direction (a).
 To decrease the clutch lever free play, turn the adjusting bolt in direction (b).